cjkoepke1/latin-hagiography/index.md

 title: "Latin Hagiography"
 ---

-## Welcome to this repository of Latin hagiography.
+## Welcome to this repository of medieval Latin hagiography.
 The texts are organized by feast date as established in the *Acta Sanctorum*, which is the textual source of these digital editions.

 ---